lbryio/lbry.com/content/news/003-5-questions-about-lbry.md

 patrons to wait for authorized providers to source content.

 Additionally, we've designed LBRY to protect miners and hosts.
-Content about information, or metadata, is stored in the LBRY blockchain and is required in the production of LBRY credits.
+Content about information, or metadata, is stored in the LBRY blockchain and is required in the production of LBRY Credits.
 Hosts only store tiny pieces of encrypted information, so they never have knowledge of their content nor, from a technical perspective, do they possess it.
 However, we are not your lawyers and this is neither legal advice nor a promise.